PRITHVI01234/ZOCKET_ML/README.md

 5. **Explore the Results:**

    The Ad Streamlit file will display the results and insights provided by the model.

 ## Acknowledgments:

-I would like to express my gratitude to Zocket for organizing this hackathon and providing a platform for showcasing innovative solutions in the field of computer vision and machine learning.
-Additionally, I appreciate the support and guidance from my peers and mentors throughout the development process.

-Feel free to reach out for any inquiries or collaborations!

-**Happy Hacking!**

-## Acknowledgments: